What Is a Power Law? Discovering Scale Invariance with Real Examples

 The General Recipe

 1. Measure without assumptions.
-Just collect \((x_i, y_i)\) pairs
+Just collect \((x_i, y_i)\) pairs (usually, harder than anticipited)

 2. Plot linearly.
 See a curve, gain intuition about scale